 Self-Guided or Guided Tours of the Borghese Gallery?

 The Borghese Gallery can be explored at your own pace on your own, guided by museum staff guide (in Italian or English), or booked with an outside credentialed tour guide.
 If this is your first visit, it is very helpful to bring either a guidebook or rent an audioguide to do it at your own pace or to book a guided tour to get the most of your visit.
 As noted, we booked our tour through Walks of Italy, an American-based tour company founded in 2008 with a focus on small group tours that cover the major highlights of destinations as well as some off-the-beaten path spots with knowledgeable and friendly English-speaking tour guides.
-We’ve had great experience taking many of their tours in both New York City and Italy, including several other great tours in Rome.
+We’ve had great experiences taking many of their tours in both New York City and Italy, including a fantastic after hours tour of St. Mark’s Basilica in Venice and several other great tours in Rome.

 Facilities at Borghese Gallery?